 We actively monitor and manage our interest rate risk exposure to seek to control the mix and maturities of our assets and liabilities utilizing a process we call asset/liability management.
 The essential purposes of asset/liability management are to seek to ensure adequate liquidity and to maintain an appropriate balance between interest sensitive assets and liabilities in order to minimize potentially adverse impacts on earnings from changes in market interest rates.
-Our asset/liability management committee ("ALCO") monitors and considers methods of managing exposure to interest rate risk.
-We have both an internal ALCO consisting of senior management that meets no less than quarterly and a board risk committee that meets quarterly.
-These committees are responsible for maintaining the level of interest rate sensitivity of our interest sensitive assets and liabilities within board-approved limits.
+Our asset/liability management committee ("ALCO") monitors and considers methods of managing exposure to interest rate risk by repricing assets or liabilities, selling securities available for sale, replacing an asset or liability at maturity, by adjusting the interest rate during the life of an asset or liability, or by the use of derivatives such as interest rate swaps and other hedging instruments.
+Managing the amount of assets and liabilities repricing in the same time interval helps to hedge the risk and minimize the impact on net interest income of rising or falling interest rates.
+We have both an internal ALCO consisting of senior management that meets no less than quarterly and a board risk committee that meets quarterly, and both committees are responsible for maintaining the level of interest rate sensitivity of our interest sensitive assets and liabilities within board-approved limits.

-As of December 31, 2023, the following table summarizes the forecasted impact on net interest income using a base case scenario given upward and downward movements in interest rates of 100, 200, and 300 basis points based on forecasted assumptions of prepayment speeds, nominal interest rates and loan and deposit repricing rates.
+As of December 31, 2024, the following table summarizes the forecasted impact on net interest income using a base case scenario given upward and downward movements in interest rates of 100, 200, and 300 basis points based on forecasted assumptions of prepayment speeds, nominal interest rates and loan and deposit repricing rates.
 Estimates are based on current economic conditions, historical interest rate cycles and other factors deemed to be relevant.
 However, underlying assumptions may be impacted in future periods which were not known to management at the time of the issuance of the Consolidated Financial Statements.
 Therefore, management's assumptions may or may not prove valid.
 No assurance can be given that changing economic conditions and other relevant factors impacting our net interest income will not cause actual occurrences to differ from underlying assumptions.
 In addition, this analysis does not consider any strategic changes to our balance sheet which management may consider as a result of changes in market conditions.

 Interest rate scenario Change in net interest income from base

-Up 300 basis points (12.68)%
+Up 300 basis points (12.50)%

-Up 200 basis points (8.45)%
+Up 200 basis points (7.54)%

-Up 100 basis points (4.26)%
+Up 100 basis points (3.31)%

 Base

-Down 100 basis points 5.85%
+Down 100 basis points 5.86%

-Down 200 basis points 10.64%
+Down 200 basis points 15.62%

-Down 300 basis points 15.29%
+Down 300 basis points 29.42%